nirajitpramanik/artificially-intelligent-kart/README.md

 ### Requirements

 This project is run using Python with the help of Django, with the data stored in a PostgreSQL database.

+To run this, you require setting up a Django project along with a PostgreSQL database.
+Then running the project will launch a localhost website.